github-community-gitam/EPOCH4.0-SQooler/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to C Mini Projects!
+Thank you for your interest in contributing to this repository!
 Any type of contribution — bug fixes, optimizations, or improvements — is truly appreciated.
 Every contribution, big or small, helps enhance this project!

 Please read the guidelines below to ensure smooth and meaningful contributions.